Wisdan21/terraform-s3-website/README.md

    ```

 ### Step 3: Deployment

+In this step, you will see that you can provide values for variables on the Terraform command line.
+Replace <unique-bucket-name> with for example your name, initials or something that is unique

 1. **Initialize Terraform** and download the necessary modules.
 2. **Plan and Apply**: Execute the infrastructure deployment.
    ```bash